rafalmalenta/HnS/README.md

     a)implemented movement by keybord that handles multiple key pressed (when u press opposite directions u dont move). b)added spawning enemiest function.(edit: random spawn spot) c)enemies now pursue player.
-    d)enemies deal damage when they are in range of attack
+    d)enemies deal damage when they are in range of attack, and can kill player. e)player always start game from middle of view, which always is 100% of window.